RSVP of the Red River Valley

 Help your community

 Know that you are giving your time, talent, wisdom, and experience to your community and neighbors who need you.
 An active and healthy community is a place where individuals and families feel cared for.

 Be part of a national movement to transform America through the involvement of its citizens.
 Volunteering impacts individual lives, whether they be young learners, seniors wishing to age in place or families with food security needs.

-Save money for the organizations you serve
+Help the organizations you serve

 What is RSVP?